BoxcarFields/paperless-ngx-docling-preconsume/README.md

 ## Troubleshooting
 - **Permission Denied in Docling logs**: Ensure you have set `HOME=/home/docling` (or another writable path) and mounted the volume correctly as shown in the Installation step.
 - **Script fails**: Check Paperless logs (`docker logs paperless-ngx`) for output from the pre-consume script.

+## License

+This project is licensed under the MIT License.
+Use it freely in your own homelab or project!